Build a Segment

 When using offline first-party data, you can use data from up to three different datasets.

-When building a segment with Data Marketplace data:
+To build a segment with Data Marketplace data:

 The segment will be classified as a Data Marketplace (Purchased Data) segment, even if it also includes first-party data.